onnx/onnx/docs/Operators.md

 <dt><tt>y_scale</tt> : tensor(float)</dt>
 <dd>Scale for doing quantization to get 'y'.
 It can be a scalar, which means per-tensor/layer quantization, or a 1-D Tensor for per-axis quantization.</dd>
 <dt><tt>y_zero_point</tt> (optional) : T2</dt>
 <dd>Zero point for doing quantization to get 'y'.
-It can be a scalar, which means a per-tensor/layer quantization, or a 1-D tensor for per-axis quantization.
-Default value is uint8 typed 0 if it's not specified.</dd>
+Shape must match y_scale.
+Default is uint8 with zero point of 0 if it's not specified.</dd>
 </dl>

 #### Outputs